 The Central corridor encompasses a dynamic mix of suburbs including, Kedron, Lutwyche, Nundah and Aspley.
 The precinct also includes Chermside - a thriving commercial, retail and residential precinct that has proven to be an active development area.

-Chermside is referred to by the Queensland Government as a “Principal Activity Centre”, meaning that over the next 20 years, the area has to accommodate substantial commercial, residential and employment growth.
+Chermside is referred to by the Queensland Government as a “Principal Activity Centre”.
+This means that over the next 20 years there is a prerequisite for the area to accommodate substantial commercial, residential and employment growth.
 As a result, significant spending on improving local infrastructure has been planned.
-This will attract major developments in the area and further establish Chermside as the CBD of the North.
+This will attract major developments in the precinct and further establish Chermside as the CBD of the North.

 Overall there has been an increase in activity within the precinct and enquiry levels appear to be remaining consistent in all suburbs.

 The Central Corridor is set to continue to see this steady growth over the coming years.